 Unless you eat up an avocado as soon as you get home from the grocery store, you may have noticed that any leftover avocado goes from green to brown in a hurry.
 While slightly brown avocado doesn't taste much different from the vibrant, dark green of a freshly cut avo, it is unappetizing to get a scoop of brown guacamole piled on a tortilla chip.
 The brown is just oxidation—it happens to other produce too, like apples and potatoes, when they're exposed to oxygen.
 The transformation is almost immediate with all three, but apples and potatoes can dodge oxidation by being submerged in water.
 Unfortunately, that's not a solution for avocados, but there are ways to slow the process.

-The Best Way to Store Cut Avocados
+Related: The Best Way to Cut an Avocado

 There are times when half of an avocado is enough for what we're preparing (avocado toast or a salad topper) and wasting this green gold is not an option.
 You can buy avocado savers online but, in a pinch, there are easy ways to store cut avocados.
-(Learn How to Cut an Avocado the right way here.)

 If you haven't scooped out the avocado flesh yet, don't!
 Leave it in the skin and keep the pit intact if you can.
 The skin and the pit block oxygen from reaching the flesh, limiting how much is exposed and will inevitably turn brown.
 To help preserve the rest of it, place plastic wrap directly on the flesh so there's no chance of air getting to it and store it in the fridge.
 It should stay green for at least two days.

-Stored with an Onion
+Stored With an Onion

 You can put your avocado half in an airtight container with a sliced onion and refrigerate it.
 The fumes from the onion slow down the browning process.
 Your avocado will stay green for at least two days, but it may absorb the onion flavor.
 That could be a benefit, depending on what you plan to make with it.